 Rentalcars is the easiest way to rent a car or a quad for Greece with thousands of available options

-So, if you are arriving to Santorini on a cruise ship please be aware of the following:
+So, if you are arriving to the island on a Santorini cruise ship please be aware of the following:

 - Your ship will most probably dock just outside the Old Port in Fira.